 For the most part, says leading Manhattan dermatologist Dendy Engelman, M.D., the supplements work by improving digestion and gut health, which can impact skin’s appearance.
 “There are studies that show there is a connection between gut health and skin appearance,” explains Engelman.
 “Toxins [can] penetrate the intestines and leak into the bloodstream.
 This causes inflammation throughout the body, which can manifest as breakouts, eczema, dullness and other skin concerns.
 If we support the gut with the proper diet and supplements, we can limit inflammation that wreaks havoc on our skin.”

-Some supplements rely on probiotics to heal the gut, while some offer collagen to replace what’s broken down due to inflammation, since collagen is responsible for skin elasticity and plumpness.
+Some supplements rely on probiotics to heal the gut, while some offer collagen to replace what has broken down due to inflammation since collagen is responsible for skin elasticity and plumpness.
 “Collagen supplements float in the bloodstream, sending signals that the collagen is being processed as waste for removal,” says Engelman.
 “This triggers production to go into overdrive to replenish the collagen that is being removed,” says Engelman.

-While consumers are sold, experts aren’t as sure.
-Registered Dietician Kate Scarlata, a digestive health expert and bestselling author, says she gets a lot of questions about improving skin by healing the gut.
+While consumers are sold, experts are not as sure.
+Registered dietician Kate Scarlata, a digestive health expert and bestselling author, says she gets a lot of questions about improving skin by healing the gut.
 “A number of my patients have skin manifestations, and settling the gut down does settle the skin down,” she says.
-But calming the gut can be a little like solving a puzzle, and the answer isn’t as simple as swallowing a flavored beverage.
+But calming the gut can be a little like solving a puzzle, and the answer is not as simple as swallowing a flavored beverage.

 “Like anything in the gut microbiome space, it’s far more complicated than adding probiotics,” she explains.
 The research on probiotics is still early and somewhat inconclusive — some studies have shown that probiotics can fight inflammation, while others deem them ineffective, or even potentially detrimental to overall health.
 And while humans have hundreds of varied bacterial strains in our bodies, supplements typically offer a handful of common strains.
 That means that while a popular supplement might work well for you, it will do nothing for your neighbor.
 “I do think there is a relationship between the skin and the gut, but it’s probably not just a one-pronged approach,” she says.
 “It’s a complicated picture being treated with a simplistic approach that’s well ahead of the science.”